|Snow Removal Home |

 5. What are parking bans?

-The City of Winnipeg makes use of five different types of parking bans in order to effectively remove snow from Winnipeg streets.
+The City of Winnipeg makes use of parking bans in order to effectively remove snow from Winnipeg streets.
+For more information:

-Register for email notification of upcoming parking bans
+- You can register for email notification of upcoming parking bans.

 6. Can I have the Snow Route Overnight Parking Ban changed on my Street?